 The redevelopment of the old Northwood Mall offers tremendous opportunities for community development.
 ATN believes the city should retain the property for community use and make a master plan with the help of a recognized expert in public-oriented, community development master planning to work with Tallahassee-Leon County planning staff.
 ATN’s proposal also offers suggestions for uses on the property.
+The City of Tallahassee is currently seeking community input regarding the best use of the property.
+The following is the ATN response.

 Alliance of Tallahassee Neighborhoods (ATN)